 Full Summary: Elsie Gray always wondered why she was different, why she had a strange star tattoo on her wrist that only she could see, why her biological parents put her up for adoption.
 On her eighteenth birthday, she gets the best gift of her life: a boy who she falls instantly in love with.
 The only problem?
 Her current boyfriend is not happy, she has no idea what to think about this new guy, and she has to discover who she really is.
 Elsie's life was definitely not perfect before, but now she's completely lost in a world that she thought she knew.

 Maybe I was just stupid for thinking that just because it was my birthday something would change.
 I guess it's just my fault for being overly hopeful.
 Who could blame me, though?
 It's not every day that a girl turns eighteen.
 I just thought that maybe there was supposed to be this big explosion or something, and I'd be catapulted into a musical number of some sort, where handsome boys would sing about how wonderful I was.
-Of course, that was just a weird dream that I'd had a while back, but whatever.
+Jazz hands and all.
+Of course, that was just a weird dream that I'd had a while back, but I digress.

 My boyfriend of two years, Paul, was not here on time.
 I was starting to wonder if he even remembered my birthday.
 I really did not want to go through the whole episode of last year, when he had forgotten our two-year anniversary.
 If he could forget when we got together, could he forget the day of my birth?
 You bet he could.
 Paul was an expert at "accidentally" forgetting things that he couldn't find the motivation to do.
-I was partly sure it was the whole idea of buying a present.
+He hated buying gifts, said that he never knew what I would like.
+Last year I told him that was just a cop out.
 Heck, I would've been happy with flowers, but he hadn't even gotten me that.

 My phone buzzed in my pocket, and I fought with it for a second before finally slipping it out of my super skinny jeans.
 I was pretty sure that by the end of the night I was going to lose all the circulation in my legs, but you've got to do what you've got to do for beauty.
-And I thought I looked pretty dang good.
-I looked at myself again for the hundredth time (call it an insecurity) before sliding my fingers across the high-tech phone my brother had gotten me for my birthday.
+And I thought I looked pretty good.
+The shirt was new, hidden in the folds of a loose, airy cardigan.
+And I was wearing my favorite ankle boots, despite the fact that it was summer, hence the skinny jeans.

+I swiped the screen of my brand-new smartphone.
 Hanna had sent me another text.
 She was my best friend, but she sure wasn't good in the "make you feel better" department.
 She'd already given up on the idea that Paul was on his way to come get me, especially since he hadn't sent me a text or tried to call me.
 She actually officially gave up thirty minutes ago, when Paul was decidedly fifteen minutes late.
 There's nothing Hanna hates more than someone who can't be on time.
-Paul was just one of those people that got on her every nerve.
+It was a bit of an understatement to say that she and Paul did not get along.

 I was about to type back to her when the phone buzzed again, signaling an incoming call.
-My heart leapt in my throat for a minute, thinking it was Paul.
+My heart jumped into my throat for a minute, thinking it was Paul.
 The familiar beat of my heart quickly settled back down when Hanna's number came up on the screen.
+I rolled my eyes.
 "Hello?"

 "What a jerk.
 Dump him.
 Now."